bpasanek/puzzlepoesis/about.md

 # About

 Welcome to the website for UVa's Puzzle Poetry group.
-We're all about lasers, supercomputers, and prosody...
+We're all about lasers, prosody,and supercomputers ...

 ### Our Story